Predicting fluid-structure interaction with graph neural networks: Quasi-monolithic graph neural network

-We use a hybrid POD-MLP sub-network to evolve the mesh state.
-The mesh displacements are first projected to a low dimension using POD, effectively compressing the displacements of all the nodes over time into the evolution of $l$ coefficients.
-Given the displacement of a mesh containing $n_v$ vertices (nodes) over $n_t$ time steps, the displacements in the $x$ and $y$ directions are stacked to create a matrix $X$ of size $2n_v\times n_t$,
+We use a hybrid CPOD-MLP sub-network to evolve the mesh state.
+Rather than directly reducing the location of the vertices over time to a low dimension, we perform POD on the displacements of the vertices from their initial positions, which makes the predictions invariant to translations of the domain.
+For a mesh on 2D, the mesh displacements $(\delta \boldsymbol{x},\delta \boldsymbol{y})$ at each time step $t_n$ are first assembled into a complex vector

-and then decomposed and truncated following Eqs. \ref{eq:svd} and \ref{eq:truncate}.
-An MLP is then used for the temporal prediction of these coefficients. \begin{remark} It is worth mentioning that this idea of a hybrid POD-neural network model has also been used in our previous work \cite{Gupta2022b}, where an LSTM \cite{Hochreiter1997} network was used along with POD to propagate the mesh location.
-In this work, we take a further step from that idea, coupling the mesh and fluid prediction during roll-out.
-We also simplified the network used from an LSTM network to a simple multi-layer perceptron. \end{remark} The inputs to the MLP are the history of the coefficients corresponding to the first $l$ modes over the last $n_h$ time steps, while the output is the difference between the coefficients at time step $t_{n+1}$ and time step $t_n$:

-in which $\hat{\delta c}^{(1:l)}$ denotes the predicted change of coefficients between time step $t_n$ and time step $t_{n+1}$.
-During temporal roll-out, the POD coefficients at time step $t_{n+1}$ are recovered by adding the neural network output to the POD coefficients at time step $t_n$.
-The coefficients are then multiplied to the corresponding modes and summed to generate the mesh displacements $(\boldsymbol{\delta{x}},\boldsymbol{\delta{y}})_{t_{n+1}}$ for all the nodes.
-The solid movement is implicitly modelled by the movement of the fluid-solid boundary nodes.